Rokutann/npy.el/README.md

 (npy-initialize)
 ```

-The initial keymap prefix "C-c '" is just a suggestion.
+The initial keymap prefix <kbd>C-c '</kbd> is just a suggestion.
 Feel free to
 customize `npy-keymap-prefix` to whatever works best for you.

 ### Basic Usage